alexwlchan/alexwlchan.net/src/_drafts/prismic-validation.md

 We then try to migrate all the old slices into the new type, and this script helps us find them.

 Some of this is possible with the Prismic API, but what I like about this approach is that I can write incredibly flexible queries.
-And this led to another idea…
+And what if we didn't want to find just one example, but every example?

-  {% separator "prismic.svg" %}
+  {% separator "prism.svg" %}

-## Use case #3: running validation rules
+## Use case #4: running validation rules

 Prismic itself doesn't have any sort of validation logic in the editor, and that's a [deliberate choice][novalid].
 They've thought carefully about it and decided not to do it, which is a shame because there are certain places where it would be really useful -- but this snapshot mechanism allows us to build our own validation tools.